campbe13/docker-ecq2020/js-mf/Makefile.md

 	@echo run: $(RUN_NAME)
 	@echo port forward on run container:$(CONTAINER_PORT) to host:$(HOST_PORT)
 ```
-# section to clone & package the repo, build assumes the app is in a tarball `./app.tgz``
+# target  to clone & package the repo, build assumes the app is in a tarball `./app.tgz``

 ```
 # clone (need keys, or interactive w uid/pass)
 clone: ## 	clone